chastik/WissKI/01_Session/02U_Orientation.md

 ## From Data to Semantic Modeling – What We Will Do Today

-Before we begin, let’s take a moment to understand the workflow that will guide us through today’s sessions.
+Before we begin, let’s outline the workflow that will guide today’s session.

-In the humanities, GLAM (Galleries, Libraries, Archives, Museums) institutions, and research collections, we work with rich and complex object data.

-Objects are described and semantically contextualized regarding their histories, relationships, provenance, and meaning.
+In the humanities, GLAM institutions, and research collections, we work with complex object data: Objects carry historical, contextual, and relational meaning — including provenance, relationships, and interpretation.

-Traditional spreadsheets often used to express these objects but they fail to describe relations between objects and this is where semantic modeling becomes useful or even necessary.
+Traditional spreadsheets can capture attributes, but they fail to represent relationships and context.
+This is where semantic modeling becomes essential.

-However, semantic modeling is not just technology — it is a methodological process.
-It requires thinking about meaning, context, and relationships.
+Semantic modeling is not just a technical exercise.
+It is a methodological process that requires thinking about meaning, structure, and domain knowledge.

-Today, we will explore how to connect domain knowledge with ontology-based data modeling in a practical way and that intersection of semantic expressiveness and practical modeling.
+Today, we will explore how to connect domain expertise with ontology-based data modeling in a practical way.

-WissKI is an excellent environment for this because it connects ontologies, domain knowledge, and data entry through a semantic path model in a so called pathbuilder.
+**WissKI provides an ideal environment for this: it links ontologies, domain modeling, and data entry through its semantic pathbuilder.**

-Today is about building a bridge between knowledge organization and technical implementation.
+This tutorial is about building a bridge between knowledge organization and technical implementation.

 ## Workflow Overview